adamtow/cronios/documentation.md

 ![Editing a cron job in Cronios](https://atow.files.wordpress.com/2018/12/6130E0E9-A769-4F2B-A769-C4070BF98ABB.png?w=1280)

-- **✅ Save Changes**: Save changes to the cron job and return to the Cronios Home screen.
+- **Save Changes**: Save changes to the cron job and return to the Cronios Home screen.
+If you have [**Auto Save**](#auto-save) enabled, this menu item becomes a link to go back to the Cronios Home screen.
-- **☑️ or ⬜️ Active**: Check this if you want the cron job evaluated every minute.
+- **☑️ or ⚪️ Active**: Check this if you want the cron job evaluated every minute.
 - **✏️ Description**: A short description for the cron job.
 Tap to edit the description.
 - **🕑 Expression**: The cron schedule expression.
 - **Shortcut**: The shortcut to run when the schedule matches the current date.
 Tap to choose another shortcut.
 - **▶️ Test Shortcut**: Run the shortcut from Cronios.
 This mimics what would happen if Cronios executed your shortcut on schedule.
-- **🛠 Edit Shortcut**: Quit Cronios and re-open the Shortcuts application to the selected shortcut in edit mode.
+- **🔧 Edit Shortcut**: Quit Cronios and re-open the Shortcuts application to the selected shortcut in edit mode.
+- **Priority**: A cron job’s priority determines when it is evaluated and run when you have multiple cron jobs in your Crontab.
+A value between 1-25 is considered Critical‼️.
+A value between 26-49 is considered High❗️.
+A value of 50 is normal (this is the default priority for new cron job’s).
+Finally a value between 52-100 is considered Low❕.
 - **Display Notification** 💬: Check this if you want a notification banner to appear when the assigned shortcut runs.
 - **Play Sound** 🔔: Check this if you want a sound to accompany the banner notification.
 - **Notify Shortcut** 📗: Check this if you want to send the [Cronios dictionary](#notify-shortcut-cronios-dictionary) to the shortcut.
 This will help your shortcut know that it's running in the background.
 - **Requires Network** ☁️: Check this if your shortcut requires internet connectivity.
 Cronios will not evaluate this cron job until you are back on the network.
 - **Requires User Interaction** ✋🏻: Check this if the shortcut requires any kind of user interaction.
+- **Lock Detection** 🔒: Check this option to prevent your shortcut from running when the screen is locked.
+This is useful for those shortcuts that require access to data that is only accessible when the device is unlocked (i.e. your Health data).
+- **Exclude From Success Notifications** 🌒: Check this you do not want the shortcut to appear in the list of successfully run shortcuts.
+Useful for shortcuts that run very frequently (i.e. every minute).
 - **🗑 Delete**: Delete the current cron job and return to the Cronios Home screen.
 - **❌ Close Without Saving**: Don't save any changes made to the cron job and return to the Cronios Home screen.
+If **Auto Save** is enabled, this menu item does not appear.
 - **✅ Save Changes**: Save changes to the cron job and return to the Cronios Home screen.

->Note: When you are editing an existing cron job, your changes will not be saved until you tap on the **Save Changes** menu item.
+If **Auto Save** is enabled, this menu item does not appear.
+- **Cronios Home**: Tapping the Cronios logo returns you to the Cronios Home screen.

+>Note: Enable Auto Save in [Cronios Settings](#settings) to automatically save changes to your cron job.
+Disable it if you want to be able to revert changes you make during the editing process (just remember to tap  **Save Changes** when you are done).

 <span id="shortcut-select" class="section-header"></span>
 ### Choosing Shortcuts
 Tap on the shortcut to bring up the **Shortcut Select** dialog.
 Here you can:

 1. Choose a shortcut.
 2. Tap **🔍 Search** to filter your list of shortcuts by keyword.
 Separate multiple keywords with new lines.
 Exclude keywords by prefixing the search term with a '-'.
+Note that search terms are case-sensitive.
 3. Tap **⬅️ Back** to return to the Edit Cron Job screen without making a choice.

 ![Organize your shortcuts with LaunchCuts](https://atow.files.wordpress.com/2018/12/90BA635C-2DE5-4739-B9D7-A677CA5CEDD8.png?w=270)

 ### Testing the Shortcut
 After you have selected a shortcut, you can test it by tapping on the **▶️ Test Shortcut** menu item below your shortcut's name.
-This will mimic what happens when your shortcut is run by Cronios.
+This will closely mimic what happens when your shortcut is run by Cronios.

 - A notification will appear if you have checked **Display Notification 💬**.
 - A sound will accompany the notification if you have **Play Sound with Notification 🔔**checked.
 - The Cronios Dictionary will be sent to your shortcut if you have **Notify Shortcut 📗** checked.
-- An alert will appear, and your shortcut will not run if you have **Requires Network Access ☁️** checked, and if you are offline.
+- An alert will appear, and your shortcut will not run if (1) you have **Requires Network Access ☁️** checked and (2) your device is offline.
+- Your shortcut will not run if the screen brightness is set to 0 and you have **Lock Detection 🔒** checked.
+- A success notification will not appear if you have **Exclude From Success Notification 🌘** checked.

 ### Editing the Shortcut
-Tap **🛠 Edit Shortcut…** to quit Cronios and edit your shortcut.
+Tap **🔧 Edit Shortcut…** to quit Cronios and edit your shortcut.
 You will be temporarily redirected to a mobile Safari page, which will prompt you to open the Shortcuts app.
 Tap Open to return to Shortcuts and the selected shortcut to the Edit screen.

 <hr />